 Registration for elected APA California Officers shall be handled as follows:

 Elected Chapter Officers shall receive a discounted conference registration fee.
 The reduced rate will be established to cover basic food costs, and the rate will be confirmed annually.
+In 2017, the discounted fee was $250.
 The reduced rate does not include extra costs such as additional meal or event tickets or mobile workshops.

 Full access to all meals and special events shall be provided to the following APA California Conference Consultants: